-The director who received an annual compensation of JPY100 million or more was Eijiro Katsu, and the total annual amount of his compensation was JPY113 million (fixed salary of JPY85 million, stock options of JPY14 million, and restricted stock remuneration as performance-linked bonuses for FY2019 of JPY14 million).
-Within these, the amount of restricted stock remuneration was not included in the above table in "2 Breakdown of aggregate remuneration by director and Company auditor category, remuneration type, and number of applicable directors and company auditors" since its introduction was approved at the Ordinary General Meeting of Shareholders held on June 24, 2020.
+The director who received an annual compensation of JPY100 million or more was Eijiro Katsu, and the total annual amount of his compensation was JPY120 million (fixed salary of JPY85 million, stock options of JPY14 million, and restricted stock as performance-linked bonuses for FY2020 of JPY21 million).
+Within these, the payment of restricted stock was resolved at the meeting of the Board of Directors held on May 26, 2021.
+The amount recorded as expenses for FY2020 for the restricted stock granted prior to FY2020 to the same director was JPY11 million.

-(5) [Status of Shareholding]
+(5) Status of Shareholding

-1 Standard and policy on classification of shareholdings
+i) Standard and policy on classification of shareholdings